dakujem/cumulus/readme.md

 ## LazyIterator

-- when an iterable collection must be passed but it has not yet been fetched
+- when an iterable collection must be passed somewhere but the collection has not yet been fetched
 - when mapping of the elements of the set is needed, but the set is lazy-loaded itself (may save memory)
 - useful for wrapping api calls (in certain cases)